allytrope/variant-analysis/README.md

 This project is a snakemake workflow for processing `.fastq.gz` files and downstream analyses.
 The variant calling is primarily based on the GATK best practices for germline short variant discovery.
 Later analyses include pairwise relationship estimation and admixture.

 **NOTE**
 This project is not meant for general use.
 Workflow rules are created as I need them for my particular research and rules are not always in a usable state.
-Feel free to create your own branch of this project for your own research needs, but don't expect everything to work out of the box.
+Feel free to create your own fork of this project for your own research needs, but don't expect everything to work out of the box.

 # Dependencies